tetalandra/tetalandra/README.md

 ---

-> _“Code is the closest thing we have to magic.”_ ✨
+> _“Coding is not about being perfect — it’s about being curious enough to keep trying.”_ ✨